This is how to work from home

 Weirdly, not many of us use cashback sites, which is strange, as you can earn money back from just buying your normal day to day items.
 From grocery shopping to insurance to household bills!

 Search for what you need and buy it through a cashback site and you’ll get back a percentage of what you spend.
-I currently use Top Cashback*, but there are loads out there just as good.
+I currently use OhMyDosh, but there are loads out there just as good.
+Sign up here for free to get £1 added to your account now*

 Don’t leave your money sat there.
 As soon as you hit the threshold, cash it out.
 You never know what’s around the corner…